james-bobmin/bustling-binary/src/content/posts/syntax-highlighting.md

 const sortedArray = [3, 1, 2].toSorted()
 ```

-If the code language is not specified or if a language that is not yet supported is used, the <span class="iconify text-4xl tabler--dots"></span> icon will be displayed, as seen in the [basic example](#basic-example).
+If the code language is not specified or if a language that is not yet supported is used, the icon will be displayed, as seen in the [basic example](#basic-example).

 ## Adding a Label